Dinesh1503/Dinesh1503/README.md

 - MSc Artificial Intelligence — University of Surrey
 - BSc Computer Science — University of Manchester
-- Currently interning as a Data Analyst at ForgeDots Technologies
+- Currently working as a freelance developer

 ---